gconnect/AlgorandAndroidWallet/README.md

 # License
   Distributed under the MIT License.
 See [LICENSE](https://github.com/gconnect/AlgorandAndroidWallet/blob/master/LICENSE) for more information.

-# Blog and Vide Tutorial
+# Blog and Video Tutorial
 For more details you can checkout the blog post [here](https://developer.algorand.org/tutorials/creating-an-android-smart-contract-with-the-algorand-java-sdk-and-with-the-algorand-purestake-rest-api-using-kotlin/) and the video tutorial [here](https://www.youtube.com/watch?v=ToukVdeJhXU) .